About

 The first written record of Crakehall (then known as Crachele) is thought to have appeared in the Domesday Book of 1086.

-In 1976, Mr Harry Stembridge, a long time resident, published a 'History of Crakehall' containing many interesting facts, figures and dates!
-You can now read a copy of his book at:
+In 1976, Mr Harry Stembridge, a long time resident, published a 'History of Crakehall' containing many interesting facts, figures and dates, Click Here to read it!

 Notable Buildings